 Almost anybody can agree that non-stop work is extremely stressful.
 Deadlines, meetings, angry bosses, angry customers, annoying coworkers, high traffic commuting, required continuing education, overtime…shall I go on?
 No. I’ll stop there lol.
 You get the idea.
 Just like a traditional vacation, solo traveling is no different.
 It always feels amazing to simply get away from our current life and unwind with a drink in our hand with our feet up in the air – without doing anything at all.

 One of the best feelings is simply a lack of responsibility.
-Not only does it feel good to relax it is also good for our health.
+Not only does it feel good to relax it is also good for our mental health.
 Relaxing can reduce stress significantly.
 And we all know stress is related to countless ailments within the body, both physical and mental.
 Be sure to check out the signs from work that you need to go on a solo trip.

 2) Feeling of Freedom

 What does it feel like to not have deadlines?
 What does it feel like to not have a boss breathing down your neck?
 What does it feel like to not have to deal with angry customers?
 What does it feel like to not have to go into work when you just want to sleep?
 What does it feel like to completely avoid the judgment of society in your native country?

 If you don’t know what it feels like to be without these things, then you need solo travel in your life!
 To be away from these negativities for weeks or even months here and there, is a massive release of stress.
 Learn more about signs that indicate that you need to go on a solo trip and take a break from work.

 Modern-day stress is no joke.
 We all need time to unwind and relax a bit.
 When we begin to travel alone we begin to let go of all of these negativities and we will feel unbelievably free during our travel.
 The feeling of freedom is almost unsurpassable.